Live Map

 Status Bar

-The status bar at the bottom center of the map shows:
+The status bar across the bottom of the map shows:

-- Station count — number of stations currently on the map
+- Station count — how many stations are currently on the map.

-- Time range — the active time window
+- Time range — the time window you’ve picked.

-- Last fetch — seconds since the last successful data poll
+- Last fetch — seconds since the map last refreshed.